- An irrevocable life insurance trust may provide cash for heirs to settle the estate.

 Providing flexibility to heirs

-Aside from being an administrative headache to accomplish in the nine months before estate taxes are due, selling assets can present problems.
-Your heirs may want to keep the home, jewelry, or other assets you have passed on but they may be forced to sell them to raise cash.
+Aside from being an administrative headache to accomplish in the 9 months before estate taxes are due, selling assets may not conform with your wishes or those of your family.
+For example, heirs may want to keep the home, jewelry, or other assets you have passed on but they may be forced to sell them to raise cash.
 Or the timing could be inopportune—a slumping stock market or depressed real estate values could force the estate to liquidate assets at low values.
-Another hazard of a forced sale is the potential to trigger income with respect to a decedent—in essence, forcing your heirs to pay additional taxes in order to settle the estate tax bill.
+Another hazard of a forced sale is the potential to trigger income with respect to a decedent2—in essence, forcing your heirs to pay additional taxes in order to settle the estate tax bill.

-A key advantage of an ILIT is that if the trust is set up and administered correctly, the assets owned by the ILIT will not be considered part of your estate for inheritance/estate tax purposes—meaning your heirs won’t have to pay estate or inheritance taxes on the life insurance death benefits that are paid after your death.
+A key advantage of an ILIT as compared to personally owning the insurance policy is that if the trust is set up and administered correctly, the assets owned by the ILIT will not be considered part of your estate for federal inheritance/estate tax purposes—meaning your heirs won't have to pay estate or inheritance taxes on the life insurance death benefits that are paid.

 While an ILIT can provide a number of potential tax advantages, creating one is not a decision to be entered into lightly.
-A trust is a complex legal arrangement whose creation requires professional assistance, and it is most effective when in place prior to buying the insurance.
+An ILIT is a complex legal arrangement whose creation requires professional assistance and there will be costs associated with creating and maintaining the trust.
+Generally, it is most effective when in place prior to buying the insurance.
 The trust is irrevocable and once it is set up, you cannot terminate it, make changes to it, or withdraw the assets.

 How an ILIT works